SEMOSS/documentation/docusaurus/docs/Get Started/Key Concepts.md

 ## Overview
-CFG AI is a platform that enables developers to create Generative AI (GenAI) applications at the client level and deploy within the enterprise.
+SEMOSS is a platform that enables developers to create Generative AI (GenAI) applications at the client level and deploy within the enterprise.
 It manages logging, monitoring, metering, and access management so that developers can focus on the business problem.

 ## Key Concepts
 This overview will cover the following topics: